-*** The Ashland County Office of Vital Statistics is open to process birth and death records.
-Due to the current circumstances, we would ask that you please call ahead (419-282-4231) so that we can be sure to process your request in a timely and safe manner.
+*** Due to the current circumstances, we ask that you call ahead and make an appointment (419-282-4231) to purchase a birth or death certificate so that we can be sure to process your request in a timely and safe manner.
+If you have to leave a voice mail, please give us 24 hours to return your call.
 We will only allow one person in the office at a time and masks are mandatory.
 For More information on how to receive a copy of your birth certificate, click here. ***

 Birth and Death Records

 The Vital Statistics Division of the Ashland Health Department maintains Birth and Death records from December 1908 to present.
 A person whose birth or death occurred in Ashland County may obtain that record at our office.

 - Social Security Benefits

 Facts to Remember:

 - Office hours for the public: 8am - 4:00pm (closed 12:00pm - 1:00pm for lunch)

 - Certified Birth and Death Records are $25.00 each

 - Uncertified copies are NO LONGER ISSUED

 - Affidavits for correction and Acknowledgement of Paternity may be filed in Vital Statistics